wenjun95/wenjun95.github.io/index.md

 ### <span style="color:DarkRed;font-weight:bold">Recent News</span>

 [//]: # (**Recent News**)
+* May.
+2025: A co-authored paper accepted by ACL(Industry Track) 2025.
+* Apr.
+2025: A co-authored paper accepted by IEEE/ACM IWQOS 2025.
 * Feb.
 2025: A co-authored paper accepted by IEEE TMC.
 * Jan.
 2025: A 1st-authored paper accepted by WWW 2025.
 * Dec.
 2024: A co-authored paper accepted by AAAI 2025